Index Fund Definition: Meaning in Trading and Investing

 Key Takeaways

-- Definition: An Index Fund is a pooled product that aims to replicate a market index’s return by holding the same (or similar) constituents.
+• Definition: An Index Fund is a pooled product that aims to mirror a market index by holding its constituents in similar weights.

 What Does Index Fund Mean in Trading?